Jh123x/buildergen/Readme.md

 - [x] Multiple `structs` in the same file
 - [x] Generate builders with local imports in a different package
 - [ ] Custom code generation template
+- [ ] Show generation code in comments when generating code

 ## QuickStart